DavidNiessen/gtb-solver/README.md

 3. Join hypixel.net
 4. Start a round of Guess The Build

-WARNING: This is practically a cheat and is therefore forbidden on the server.
+WARNING: This is technically a cheat and is therefore forbidden on the server.
 I take no responsibility for possible bans.